 Translators Assist Even Beyond the Walls of the Schools

-The school district decided to hire three translators so that a temporary translator could be dedicated to each boy in his own school.
+The school district decided to hire three translators so that a temporary translator could be dedicated to each boy in his school.
 They were hired to help integrate the boys into their new groups of friends and allow them to make friends and meet their teachers more easily.
 Once the boys feel comfortable, these two translators will end their contracts, and the permanent translator will take over.
-However, the school system has granted the temporary translators the ability to extend their contracts if necessary.
-In an act of true dedication, the permanent translators assist the brothers in their home with their homework, and will be reporting back to the family about their progress.
+However, the school system has granted temporary translators the ability to extend their contracts if necessary.
+In the act of true dedication, the permanent translators assist the brothers in their home with their homework and will report back to the family about their progress.
 The work is certainly above and beyond that of any generic Spanish translation agency.

 The dedicated Spanish translation services offered by the Concord school district for two brothers are outstanding, and they serve as proof that some towns do still care to embrace differences and learn from others.
-Instead of turning these boys away or forcing them to learn the language on their own, this school district took it upon themselves to help.
+Instead of turning these boys away or forcing them to learn the language independently, this school district took it upon itself to help.
 Hopefully, other school districts around the country will follow their lead.